Applying for Political Asylum or Refugee Status

 Facing a removal proceeding?

 In addition to asylum relief, an applicant who fears persecution in their home country may request withholding of removal or protection under the Convention Against Torture if he or she is currently in removal proceedings before an immigration judge.
-If you believe that returning to your home country would result in persecution, torture, or other serious harm, speak with a Columbus immigration attorney immediately to evaluate your legal options.
+If you believe that returning to your home country would result in persecution, torture, or other serious harm, speak with a Columbus asylum attorney immediately to evaluate your legal options.

 Filing for Permanent Residence